PrestaShop/PrestaShop/README.md

 ABOUT THIS REPOSITORY
 --------

-This repository contains the latest version of PrestaShop currently in development: version 1.6.
-This means that clicking the "Download ZIP" button from the root of this repository will download the current state of PrestaShop 1.6 -- a branch that is currently under development, and not for production use.
-You can learn more about the upcoming features of version 1.6 by going to [the progress page][1].
+This repository contains the latest version of PrestaShop: version 1.6.
+You can learn more about the new features of version 1.6 on [the progress page][1].

+Clicking the "Download ZIP" button from the root of this repository will download the current state of PrestaShop 1.6 -- a branch that is in active development, and ready for production use.
+Note that the zip file will not contain the default modules: you need to make a recursive clone using Git in order to downloaded these files too.
+See [CONTRIBUTING.md][7] for more information about using Git.

-If you want to download the latest stable version of PrestaShop (currently v1.5.6), you need to go to [the download page][2] on the official PrestaShop site.
+If you want to download the latest stable version of PrestaShop (currently v1.6.0.5), go to [the download page][2] on the official PrestaShop site.

 SERVER CONFIGURATION